 These statistics reveal an emphasis still on physical health, most likely due to the presence of Covid-19 and a heightened awareness of mortality and illness.
 However, mental health is still a priority to employees and has become even more so since the pandemic.

-When asked what benefits would best assist their mental wellbeing, these were the top five:
+When asked which benefits would best assist their mental wellbeing, these were the top five:

 - 57% access to mental health services